 - When you have obtained confirmation of payment of the SDLT, you can send your application for registration of transfer to the Land Registry, together with the signed transfer, the correct fee and any mortgage discharge form.
 The form to use for this is AP1.
 You will be required to provide evidence of your identity as mentioned on the form.

 - If all is well, you should receive back a copy of the revised register showing you name as the new owner.
 If not, the registry may send you “requisitions” requiring further information or for documents to be amended.

 So can you really do your own conveyancing?

 Well, the answer is still yes, you can do your own conveyancing.

 This outline is only intended to give a brief guide to the steps involved in an ordinary house purchase, there may be much more involved in complex cases or leasehold properties.
 You would be advised to learn something of basic land law and contract law to have a better understanding of what is involved.

-Before you decide to give it a go, why not try us for a quote for Conveyancing costs.
+Before you decide to give it a go, why not try Homeward Legal for a quote for conveyancing costs?
 You may be pleasantly surprised at how little it costs to get the services of a fully qualified Solicitor, who will save you the hassle of handling all the legal work.